t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 ### Global Styles with Emotion

-In the code below we are using a component from the emotion library called "Global".
-You will provide the **Global** component with a styles prop which you set equal to curly brackets where inside you can write your global styles in a pair of back-ticks prepended with 'css'.
-The Global component allows us to write css styles that will be available to our entire application, rather than scoped to individual components which we will talk about more in a minute.
+In the code below we are using a component from the emotion library called <span class='hl-purple'>Global</span>.
+You will provide the <span class='hl-purple'>Global</span> component with a <span class='hl-purple'>styles</span> prop which you set equal to curly brackets where inside you can write your global styles in a pair of back-ticks prepended with <span class='hl-purple'>css</span>.
+The <span class='hl-purple'>Global</span> component allows us to write css styles that will be available to our entire application, rather than scoped to individual components which we will talk about more in a minute.

 ```jsx
 import React from "react"